 The Structure Group is used to structure information throughout the statistical business process.

-Figure 2 shows a simplified view of the information objects identified in GSIM.
-It gives users examples of the objects that are in each of the five top-level groups.
+Figure 2 shows a simplified view of the information classes identified in GSIM.
+It gives users examples of the classesthat are in each of the five top-level groups.

 Figure 2.
-Simplified view of GSIM information objects
+Simplified view of GSIM information classes

 Figure 3 shows another view of one part of GSIM.
 This is a slightly more technical view but still intended to be accessible by a relatively wide audience.
-Both Figure 2 and Figure 3 can be used as a means for communication with users who are interested in examples of the objects and relationships in GSIM.
+Both Figure 2 and Figure 3 can be used as a means for communication with users who are interested in examples of the classes and relationships in GSIM.

 Figure 3.
-Alternate simplified view of GSIM information objects
+Alternate simplified view of GSIM information classes

-Figure 3 gives an example of GSIM information objects that tell a story about some of the information that is important in a statistical organisation.
+Figure 3 gives an example of GSIM information classes that tell a story about some of the information that is important in a statistical organisation.

 “A statistical organisation initiates a Statistical Program.
 The Statistical Program corresponds to an ongoing activity such as a survey or an output series and has a Statistical Program Cycle (for example, it repeats quarterly or annually).